Coming Soon!

 Project Outcomes

-• The project completed 352 training sessions on climate-friendly rice technologies at the community level with a total of 8,700 participants.
-Additionally, 290 members from the Vietnam Farmers’ Union (VNFU) and Agricultural Extension Stations were trained to become technical trainers;
+• These outcomes came about as a result of 352 training sessions on climate-friendly rice technologies, which garnered the participation of over 8,700 people at the community-level.
+Additionally, 290 members from the VNFU and Agricultural Extension Stations were coached to become technical trainers.

 Scroll to Top